goauthentik/authentik/website/blog/2023-05-25-join-us-for-an-authentik-hackathon/item.md

 And back to the swag and fame… after the demos on Saturday, we’ll either do a real-time vote amongst all participants to select the “most impactful” contributions, or conduct an online vote, with all votes due by the following Tuesday.

 We are looking forward to hearing your thoughts, and to seeing you at the hackathon this summer.
-Reach out to us at [hackathon@goauthentik.io](mailto:hackathon@goauthentik.io) with any suggestions or questions!
+Reach out to us at [hackathon@goauthentik.io](mailto:hackathon@goauthentik.io) and join us on our **#hackathon23** [Discord channel](https://discord.com/channels/809154715984199690/1110948434552299673) with any suggestions or questions!